btcrabb/CAP-Automated-Pipeline/README.md

 ### 1.0 Conda Environment

-To ensure a working python environment, it is recommended to create a new conda environment from the provided requirements.txt file.
+To ensure a working python environment, it is recommended to create a new conda environment from the provided environment.yml file.
 To do so, enter the following commands into the terminal:

 ```
 conda env create -f environment.yml